Bounding the resources for thermalizing many-body localized systems: Results

 Our main results are upper and lower bounds on $n_\epsilon$ that are essentially tight for a wide range of Hamiltonians $H_R$.
 These bounds are stated using the (smooth) max-relative entropy, an entropic quantity that has received considerable attention in recent years in quantum information and communication theoretical research~\cite{konig2009operational,horodecki2013fundamental,bu2017maximum}.
+Once again, it is worth noting that our results are applicable in general for finite-dimensional quantum systems where equilibration occurs, of which MBL is a particularly interesting example.
 The max-relative entropy~\cite{datta_min-_2009} between two quantum states $\rho, \sigma \in \SH{\mcH}$ such that $\supp(\rho) \subseteq \supp(\sigma)$ is defined as

 while the smooth max-relative entropy between the same two quantum states, for some $\epsilon > 0$, is defined as

 where $B_{\epsilon}(\rho)$ is the ball of radius $\epsilon$ around the state $\rho$ with respect to the distance induced by the trace norm.